 Library for management of handles

 PyHandle is a Python client library for interaction with a Handle System server, providing basic create, read, update and delete capabilities for Handles.
-The library offers a client for the HTTP REST interface.
-It also includes a client that interacts directly with a Handle server SQL back-end and a client that creates customized Batch files (containing Batch operations that can be performed using the GenericBatch command utility provided by the Handle System), but those two are no longer maintained.
+The library offers a client for the HTTP REST interface, a client that interacts directly with a Handle server SQL back-end and a client that creates customized Batch files.
+The latter contain Batch operations, that can be performed using the GenericBatch command utility provided by the Handle System.

 PyHandle is based on a prior development of the EUDAT project under the name B2Handle.
 As B2Handle was developed with a specific scope - Handle operations in the EUDAT project - in mind, it has been improved and made more generic to cater to a broader audience.